Setting High-Speed-Port Link Type

 Ethernet 200GbE

-To configure the networking high-speed ports mode, you can either use the mlxconfig or the UEFI tools.
+To configure the high-speed networking port mode, you can either use the mlxconfig or the UEFI tools.

-UEFI can configure the adapter card device before the operating system is up, while mlxconfig configures the card once the operating system is up.
+UEFI can configure the device before the operating system is up, while mlxconfig configures the card once the operating system is up.
 According to your preference, use one of the below tools:

 The mlxconfig tool allows users to change device configurations without burning the firmware.
 The configuration is also kept after reset.
 By default, mlxconfig shows the configurations that will be loaded in the next boot.
 For more information and instructions, refer to Using mlxconfig to Set IB/ETH Parameters.